Munster2020/HDIP_CSDA_PROJECT/README.md

 ### Problem Statement
 This project deals with Fisher's Iris data set.
 For the project I had to research the data set and write documentation and code in Python to investigate it.

-The approach given was to break the project into several smaller tasks and then plug them together once completed.
+I used descriptive statistics to answer this problem.
+This method uses two approaches.
+Firstly using quantitative statistics to describe and summarise the data numerically and secondly use visual interpretation to illustrate the data with charts, plots and histograms.

 ![alt text](https://i1.wp.com/dataaspirant.com/wp-content/uploads/2017/01/irises.png?resize=600%2C181 "Iris Flowers")